 Plugins -> napari-feature-classifier -> Load Classifier

-- Select the classifier (.clf file with the name you gave above) and a csv file containing the same features as the past images.
+- Select the classifier (.clf file with the name you gave above) while already having the label images ready (see

 - Click Load Classifier, proceed as above.